chalin/ng-darrrt-codelab/docs/step-9.md

-## Step 9: Build the app and run as JavaScript
+## Step 9: Run the app as JavaScript

 In this step, you compile the app to JavaScript and run it in the modern browser of your choice.